 - Vehicle Controller (given the local path, publishes throttle, steering, break, and gear commands to follow the path @ 50 Hz)

-- Dataspeed Drive-by-wire kit (receives steering, throttle, brake commands @ 50 Hz, gear command)
+- Dataspeed Drive-by-wire kit (third-party, receives steering, throttle, brake commands @ 50 Hz, gear command)

 Operating System and Middleware